Scholarships, Grants, and Financial Aid

 University of St. Andrews: The University of St. Andrews offers several scholarships up to £4,000 each semester, which can be used toward either housing or tuition.
 The university also offers one tuition scholarship up to £9,000.
 This scholarship, usually awarded in the fall, requires applicants to provide a letter of support from their home institution.

 You must already be accepted to the University of St. Andrews program to be eligible for these scholarships.
 University of St. Andrews emails all eligible students with further information once the scholarship application period opens.
 Accepted students can find information regarding St. Andrews scholarships and submit applications via St. Andrews student portal, MySaint.
-Contact your IFSA Admissions Counselor for further application details.
+Contact your IFSA Enrollment Counselor for further application details.

 The Fund for Education Abroad (FEA) received a gift of $50,000 from The Cyril Taylor Charitable Foundation (CTCF) to fund scholarships for students who are U.S. citizens or permanent residents to study in the United Kingdom.
 Named the Cyril Taylor Memorial Scholarship and typically available for summer, semester, and year terms, the gift funds multiple scholarships and is administered by FEA.
 The named scholarship will fund academic-year scholarships of up to $10,000, semester scholarships of $5,000, and summer scholarships of up to $3,750 for deserving undergraduates to study in the United Kingdom on programs that best meet their educational objectives.
 The deadline to apply for the Spring 2023 term is Sept.
 15, 2022.